ahmetb/dailybbble/README.md

 keep this process alive.

-In addition you can send daily/weekly emails newsletters by scheduling cronjobs (one runs every morning, one every Saturday noon) with commands
+In addition you can send daily/weekly emails newsletters by scheduling cron jobs (one runs every morning, one every Saturday noon) with commands

     python -m dailybbble.emailer daily
     python -m dailybbble.emailer weekly

+See notes below installing these tasks on Heroku Scheduler.

 ## Installation